 Preparation of the financial statements requires management to make some key judgements and estimates.
-The key area of judgement relates to the allocation of staff time not directly attributable to the charity's charitable activities.
-The allocation of staff time affects both the staff costs allocated to the individual charitable activities costs and governance costs.
+The key area of judgement relates to the allocation of staff time not directly attributable to the Trust's charitable activities.
+The allocation of staff time affects both the staff costs allocated to the individual charitable activities and governance.

-(p) Cash and cash equivalents
+(p) Cash and Cash Equivalents